summary(cars)

 In RStudio, go to (File > New Project > Version Control > Git).

-Enter the URL of your online repository (find this URL in your GitHub repository) and select a local directory for the clone.
+Use the HTTPS or SSH link from your GitHub repository, depending on which authentication method you’ve configured and select a local directory for the clone.
 Then click “Create Project”:

 By default, the repository includes three files: